 up-to-date information that others will find helpful in their

 learning, writing, and teaching.

-The tragic murder of Trayvon Martin in Sanford, Florida, on February 26, 2012, has certainly caused reflection in us all, and has sadly reminded us that we have much to learn, even today, from those days in 1955.
-Trayvon has been called "this generation's Emmett Till" in newspaper and internet stories.
-Ironically, I arrived in Florida for the first time, ever, the night Trayvon was killed, because I was to speak on the Till case the following morning in Tallahassee.
+The tragic murder of Trayvon Martin in Sanford, Florida, on February 26, 2012, and the verdict in the trial on July 13, 2013 has begun the conversation about race relations all over again.
+Ironically, I arrived in Florida for the first time on the night that Trayvon was killed because I was to speak on the Till case the following morning in Tallahassee.

 Note: More book reviews and updated information on the Till case to come shortly.

 This webpage was started in October 2004 and is constantly being updated with new content and information—please check back often!
 The site layout and design will also improve as we dedicate more time to the site.